Medically reviewed by Drugs.com. Last updated on Nov 24, 2020.

 - Write down a list of questions to ask your doctor.

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
+Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For Addison's disease, some basic questions to ask your doctor include:

 - What is likely causing my symptoms or condition?